dcmi/dc-srap/profile/srap-profile.md

 Opponent is a person responsible for opposing a thesis or dissertation.

 Figure 1.
-SRAP domain model.
+SRAP domain model (to be added).

 ## Alphabetic table of elements